 Now that we have moved into the colder, darker days of winter, vintage is but a memory with all our barrels safely ‘tucked away’ in the cellar.
 Our vineyard crew has commenced the mammoth task of pruning across our Derwent and Huon Valley sites.
 An absolute crucial step in producing layered, vibrant wines.
 Pruning of our 37.5 hectares is by hand and is as labour intensive as you might imagine, as with previous years ‘all hands on deck’ are required to complete this task by Spring.

-With vintage completed and pruning under way we also have a batch of homemad compost fermenting.
-All green winery, vineyard and larder (when not being fed to our chooks) waste is used in our compost.
+With vintage completed and pruning under way we also have a batch of homemade compost fermenting.
+All green waste from the winery, vineyard and larder (when not being fed to our chooks) is used in our compost.
 Once finished and rested, the brew will be broadcast throughout the vineyard, garden & orchard at the end of winter/early spring to give our vines, vegetables and fruit trees the nitrogen & nutrients to push them on their way to vintage 2022.

 We sowed Tic beans in the vineyard just before April’s full moon and they are now breaking through the soil.
 The native Hens are feasting on the tender green shoots.
 However cute they are, we're not very happy about them greedily consuming our cover crop.
 To gently persuade them to stop we’re erecting a fence to keep them out.
 FYI native hens are commonplace throughout Tasmania, sometimes known as turbo chooks as they are very fast to escape upon approach and look like a prehistoric chicken.